17876/metaxa/README.md

   Additional context or description.

 - **Props:**
   Objects or materials used in creating the sound.
+In case of people - names or description.

 - **Verbs:**
   Actions performed on the props.
+In case of people - description of what they are doing.
 ---

 ### Ambience Source SFX